 The Government has pressed ahead with its plans to tear up the national teacher pay system and with its damaging changes to our pensions.
 It has dismantled the national pay structure and introduced performance related pay for all teachers.
 This page contains the resources you need to support the NUT's campaign on teachers' pay.
 For full details of the Protect Teachers, Defend Education campaign and the latest news, click here to go to our main campaign page.

-Read the joint advice published by NUT, ATL, NAHT, UCAC and Voice on the September 2015 pay increase following Nicky Morgan’s announcement earlier this week.
-The joint advice will be arriving in all schools shortly.
-Use it to confirm with your head teacher and governors that all teachers will get the appropriate pay increase from September.
+Read the joint advice published by NUT, ATL, NAHT, UCAC and Voice on the September 2015 pay increase.
+Use it to ensure that all teachers get the appropriate pay increase from September.

 This NUT member survey report investigates pay progression decisions for September 2014 and teachers’ views on the impact and fairness of the new pay framework, and shows that NUT fears about cuts in pay progression and about potential bias and discrimination appear to be justified.